Sbozzolo/kuibit/paper.md

 different files.
 Therefore, users can easily access the data regardless of how complicated the structure of the output is.

+Currently, `kuibit` is the only available package for quantitative analysis of simulations that is free to use and that comes with documentation, tutorials, and examples.
+Tools like `visit` [@visit] or `rugutils` [@rugutils] focus only on visualizing grid data, while other packages like `POWER` [@POWER], or `pyGWAnalysis` [@pyGWAnalysis] only on gravitational-wave data.
+Capabilities similar to those of `kuibit` are offered by `SimulationTools` [@simulationtools], that runs on the proprietary Wolfram Mathematica, and by `PostCactus` [@pycactus] and `scidata` [@scidata], which, at the moment, do not support Python3 and do not have documentation.
+In addition to this, several research groups develop their own private analysis software.

 `kuibit` embraces the core principles of the `Einstein Toolkit`: On one side, `kuibit` solves the engineering problems of reading and representing `Einstein Toolkit` data, so that researchers can directly pursue their scientific goals